GuessWhatGame/guesswhat/README.md

 done
 ```

-Noticeably, one can also extract VGG-fc7 or Resnet150-block4 features.
+Noticeably, one can also extract VGG-fc7 or Resnet features.
 Please follow the script documentation for more advanced setting.

+WARNING: During our initial experiments, we use [this implementation](https://github.com/huyng/tensorflow-vgg) of VGG.
+We then switch to Tensorflow official pre-trained model to ease code maintenance.
+Yet, it turns out that the extracted vgg features from slim are actually lower quality of the original one.
+(Final results are 1point lower with slim!!!).
+The [vgg features](www.florian-strub.com/github/ft_vgg_img.zip) are the exact vgg-features we use in our best experiments.
+Yet, if you want to increase the baseline, I strongly recommend you to use ResNet features :)

 #### Create dictionary